What happens, Rush, if I don't doubt your theory, but what happens if Gaddafi doesn't leave?

 Remember now, liberals can never be honest about who they are and get elected, particularly in a national election.

-And you're gonna be asking yourself, do people not remember the past two years?
+You're going to be asking yourself, do people not remember the past two years?

-You're gonna be asking yourself that.
+You're going to be asking yourself that.

 We do things by the rules.